adamancer/minsci/README.md

 Mosaic
 ------

+*Some features in this script require [ImageMagick](http://www.imagemagick.org/)*

 This is a simple image-stitching program designed to create mosaics from tile sets with regular offsets.
 We use it to stitch images from SEM and petrographic microscopes and to select subsets of tiles for more detailed analysis.
 It is currently being updated to be slightly less maddening than its earlier incarnation.

-To use, first collect the tile sets you'd like to stitch in a single folder.
+To use, first collect the tile sets you'd like to stitch as subdirectories in a single folder.
 There are currently three primary tools, each accessible from the command line:

 **Mosaic.** Use the mosaic tool to stitch a set of tiles into a mosaic.
-The mosaic is saved in the directory you specify.
+The mosaic is saved in the parent of the directory containing the source tiles.
 From the command line:

 ```
 minsci-toolkit mosaic